 When I launched my site, NatureGlo's eScience, independently in Summer 2017, I knew it would not be an easy ride.
 Running a website, doing all of the marketing, writing my own courses, all the while flying under the radar of the standardized education epidemic, I've known I'm doing something unique in K - 12 education.

-This summer of 2018, I'm launching something new and rare: blazing a new trail as an independent teacher by opening my math and science website as a membership.
+The summer of 2018, I launched something new and rare: blazing a new trail as an independent teacher, I've now opening my math and science website as a membership.
 Why a membership?
-Not only will the pricing be very reasonable for homeschool families, but this kind of site will foster a much needed interactive community for math and science loving home and school students.
+Not only will the pricing be affordable for homeschool families, but this kind of site will foster a much needed interactive community for math and science loving home and school students.

-NatureGlo's NEW math enrichment (MathArt) and science classes membership will offer the following benefits:
+NatureGlo's NEW math enrichment (MathArt) and science classes membership offers the following benefits:

 - Affordable monthly and yearly membership pricing for families with students ages 10 and up.
 Younger advanced students are welcome!